Growth Hormone Testing

 To Collect Blood

 A blood sample will be taken between 6 am and 8 am.
 You will be asked to drink a water and glucose (sugar) solution.
 The glucose should make the GH level in the blood lower.
-Two more blood samples are taken within 1-2 hours after you have consumed the solution.
+Two more blood samples are taken within 1 to 2 hours of drinking the solution.
 In each blood sample, the GH level will be measured.
 IGF-1 levels may also be measured since they do not vary so much.

 Insulin Tolerance Test